HumeAI/CalHacks/README.md

 **NodeJS**

-- [Hume Raw Text Processor](https://github.com/HumeAI/CalHacks/tree/main/hume-raw-text-processor) | _Sample project on processing raw text with Hume's Batch API_
+- [Hume Raw Text Processor](https://github.com/HumeAI/CalHacks/tree/main/hume-raw-text-processor) | _Sample project on processing raw text with Hume's Batch API.
+Implements polling for a job status before fetching predictions with exponential backoff._

 - [Sandbox](https://github.com/HumeAI/CalHacks/tree/main/sandbox) | _Provides a sample on how to use Hume's Streaming API with your webcam and mic._